 Table 3 shows the challenges that hinder entrepreneurship education in youth employment in Nigeria.
 The table indicates agreement among the students for all items as challenges.
 Based on the result from this table and mean score acceptance decision by rule, the challenges that hinder entrepreneurship education in Nigeria are: lack of access to relevant and up-to-date teaching materials, financial constraints affecting the practical components of entrepreneurship education, insufficient emphasis on practical skills development in entrepreneurship programs and gender disparities that exist in access to entrepreneurship education opportunities.

 Research question 4: What is the role of mentorship and experiential learning in entrepreneurship education, and how does it contribute to the employability of youths?

-Table 4: Role of mentorship and experiential learning in entrepreneurship education?
+Table 4.
+Role of mentorship and experiential learning in entrepreneurship education